 At this juncture, irrelevant of the claims of others, as part of the Scottish Judiciary, it is our understanding that the Lyon Court would never advise or recommend any Advocate, outwith his Court, to represent an individual or group with regards a gathering/a Derbhfine (election of a Chief) that was not legal, as this is simply against the role of his office.

 Secondly, they would never support any individual or group of individuals who set out to contravene the jurisdiction or function of the Lyon Court itself.
 Other than common sense, this remains a fact and is easily checked.

 If the Lyon Court had supported and sanctioned such an action, which it did not, it would have been superseded by the confirmation of the current Carruthers Chief in 2019.
-As it happens, the Chiefship of amy clan was always going to be genealogy which proved lineage to the Lyon, over an election or commercial agenda.
+As it happens, the Chief-ship of any clan was always going to be genealogy which proved lineage to the Lyon, over an election or commercial agenda.

-Therefore the claims that the Lyon Court, appointed or advised the appointment of a named lawyer/advocate, who functions oustide their Court, and thus are self employed would contravene their position and is therefore simply nonsense.
-Any official representation assigned by Lord Lyon, would be claimed by him and would be within his judicial remit to do so, this would normally be within Scotland and most certainly not in support of a any group willing to bypass his authority.
-Again, of course this is all easily researched and fact checked.
+Therefore the claims that the Lyon Court appointed or advised the appointment of a named lawyer/advocate, who functions outside their Court, and thus are self-employed would contravene their position and is therefore nonsense.
+Any official representation assigned by Lord Lyon, would be claimed by him and would be within his judicial remit to do so.
+This would normally be within Scotland and most certainly not in support of any group willing to bypass his authority.
+Again, of course, this is all easily researched and fact-checked.

 As a Society, we therefore try to publish factual information based on current evidence, but remain happy to review anything that comes to light and from any source, and if accurate, it will be added to our database and used in further publications.
 With this in mind, we simply try to inform and educate with accuracy as best we can in order to allow our family to make informed and personal choices.